msp1974/HAIntegrationExamples/README.md

 # Example Home Assistant Integration

-This example integration attempts to give a good basic framework for those wishing to develop a HA custom integration but have little knowledge of how to start.
+These example integrations attempt to give a good basic framework for those wishing to develop a HA custom integration but have little knowledge of how to start.

+They are all based on the `Integration 101 Template` and build on this for specific functionalities you may want in your own integration, so you can see how they operate and learn from the code.
+If you are completely new to building integrations for Home Assistant, start with the 101 Template and ensure you understand that before moving to more advanced topics.

-It builds upon the basic scaffold integration code from HA with some enhancements to make it more functional and closer to what is needed to build a functioning integration.
+The `Integration 101 Template` builds upon the basic scaffold integration code from HA with some enhancements to make it more functional and closer to what is needed to build a functioning integration.

-## Can I Run It?
+## Can I Run Them?

-Yes, this is a fully functioning integration (I mean it doesn't do anything as the api is mocked), that will provide a config flow to add the integration and create 4 devices with 2 sensors each (a binary sensor door entity and a temperature sensor entity).
+Yes, these are fully functioning integrations (I mean they don't do anything as the api is mocked), that will provide a config flow to add the integration and create 4 devices with 2 sensors each (a binary sensor door entity and a temperature sensor entity).

 The mocked api is designed to randomly change the door open/closed status and the temp sensor values, so it looks like it is getting actual readings from real devices.